dOrgTech/LL-DAO/README.md

 2.  *Develop guidelines and software to automate the formation and maintenance of Limited Liability DAOs*

-       - [ ] **Legal templates** for auto-generating and executing the required legal agreements to form and manage an LL-DAO.
+       - [ ] **Legal DAO templates** for auto-generating and executing the required legal agreements to form and manage an LL-DAO.

-       - [ ] **DAO creation tool** that integrates the templating framework with existing DAO protocols to automate LL-DAO formation.
+       - [ ] **Legal DAO tooling** that integrates the templating framework with existing DAO protocols to automate LL-DAO formation and maintenance.

        - [ ] **Best practices guide** that addresses all Challenge Areas.